ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 the value of the CBOR byte string used as scope encodes the CBOR array \[* \[Toid, Tperm\]\], where each \[Toid, Tperm\] element corresponds to one scope entry.

+Furthermore, this document defines the new AIF specific data model AIF-OSCORE-GROUPCOMM, that this profile MUST use to format and encode scope entries.

-Then, for each scope entry:
+In particular, the following holds for each scope entry.

+* The object identifier ("Toid") is specialized as a CBOR item specifying the name of the groups pertaining to the scope entry.

+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the client wishes to have in the groups indicated by "Toid".

+More specifically, the following MUST be followed when, as defined in this document, a scope entry includes as set of permissions the set of roles to take in an OSCORE group.

-* the object identifier ("Toid") is specialized as a CBOR text string, specifying the group name for the scope entry;
+* The object identifier ("Toid") is a CBOR text string, specifying the group name for the scope entry.

-* the permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the role(s) that the client wishes to take in the group (REQ1).
-The value R is computed as follows:
+* The permission set ("Tperm") is a CBOR unsigned integer with value R, specifying the role(s) that the client wishes to take in the group (REQ1).
+The value R is computed as follows.

-   - each role in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Roles" registry, for which this document defines the entries in {{fig-role-values}}.
+   - Each role in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Roles" registry, for which this document defines the entries in {{fig-role-values}}.

-   - the set of N numbers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.
+   - The set of N numbers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.

 ~~~~~~~~~~~
 +-----------+-------+-------------------------------------------------+